 12:00 p.m.
-Arrive at Kilgus Farmstead, a multi-generational family business led by the partnership of Paul and Matt Kilgus.
-The farm bottles its own milk produced by its herd of 175 Jerseys and raises goats, steers, and hogs for their line of meats, all of which are sold in the Kilgus Farmstead Country Store and distributed throughout the state of Illinois.
-Lunch is provided.
+Arrive at for hosted lunch and tour of Kilgus Farmstead, a multi-generational family business led by the partnership of Paul and Matt Kilgus.
+The farm bottles its own milk and churns ice cream produced by its herd of 175 Jerseys and raises goats, steers, and hogs for their line of meats, all of which are sold in the Kilgus Farmstead Country Store and distributed throughout the state of Illinois.